RyotaUshio/obsidian-mathjax-preamble-manager/README.md

 - Markdown code blocks (<code>``` ... ```</code>) and math blocks (`$$ ... $$`) will be automanically trimmed, so it's easy to edit preambles in Obsidian's markdown editor.
 - When a preable file is modified, the changes will be immediately reflected to currently opened note.
 You don't need to reload the app to see the effect.

+> [!note]
+> Once a command is defined via `\newcommand`, it will not be removed unless it's overwritten by another `\newcommand` or `\renewcommand`.
+If you want to remove the effect of a certain command, you need to reload the app.

 ## Example

 So suppose you want to use different probability symbols for different paths, say,